 Included in our methodology is the use of LeopardEye, a WildTiger initiative, more details HERE.

-WildTiger has assists in different locations to monitor conflict leopards.
+WildTiger has assisted in different locations to monitor conflict leopards and tigers.
 Working with local authorities, communities and Rapid Response Teams (RRT) we are constantly developing strategies based on case by case dynamics.
-In the image is Nirajan Chhetri of the Thakurdwara RRT in Bardia National Park (Nepal) where we are piloting new strategies with a view to protocol development.

 Human – Wildlife Conflict Mitigation